 This consumer trust is not built on anything tangible.
 It is built purely on image.
 It is built on make-believe.
 The consumer does not have to know how well the vendor's product or service can help him in relation to his specific needs.
 He simply has to have heard of the vendor's name within a favourable context.
 He has merely to have heard others say that they have heard of it.
 Everybody's talking about its products.
 They incorporate the latest technology.
 They are the fashion of the moment.

 Corporate advertising has one collective effect.
-It causes friendliness, trustworthiness, reliability and permanence to become synonymous with corporate size.
-This is the one unshakeable notion which it fixes in the pubic mind.
+It causes one's notions of friendliness, trustworthiness, reliability and permanence to become synonymous with corporate size.
+This association thus becomes unshakeably fixed within the public mind.
 As a direct consequence, the small, low-profiled, invisible and unheard-of artisan becomes undeservedly branded as being unfriendly, unreliable, untrustworthy and fleeting.
 A notion which has no factual basis.

 Impossible To Counter